ConcernedHobbit/ConcernedHobbit/README.md

 You can reach a lot of enthusiastic junior & senior developers for a variety of roles.
 Contact me for more information 👀

-💻 I'm spending summer 2022 as a frontend dev. / UI & UX design summer trainee at Vaisala.
+💻 Frontend developer / UI & UX design trainee at Vaisala.

-🤩 Want to hire me?
-If you took a look at my repos and something sparked,
-don't hesitate to contact me!
-I have my CV ready to rock & roll 🗞️
-(interested in 😌 _0- or low-hour positions_ starting 🍂 _sept.
-2022_)

 ---
 📜 [LICENSE](LICENSE.md)